Ham12-3/canva_hackathon/README.md

 ## Introduction

-Lacodemy AI is an educational technology app designed to manage and deliver courses efficiently.
+Lacodemy is an educational technology app designed to manage and deliver courses efficiently.
 This repository contains both the client and server code for the application.

 ## Project Structure